Milwaukee M18 Fuel Impact Driver Shows Off 4th Generation Power

 Hands-on Performance Testing Results

 We ran three different performance tests to check out the power and speed of this fourth-generation impact driver.
-For the Milwaukee, we used a 90Wh M18 5.0Ah battery pack, comparing it against DeWalt, Makita, Flex, Ridgid, Metabo HPT, Ryobi, and others.
+We used a 90Wh M18 RedLithium 5.0Ah battery pack, comparing it against DeWalt, Makita, Flex, Ridgid, Metabo HPT, Ryobi, and others.

 The first test compares medium-load by driving a 6-inch x 1/4-inch GRK Fasteners RSS screw into stacked OSB subfloor.
 The result is the average of three tests.